Positron emission tomography-magnetic resonance imaging applications in pediatric musculoskeletal tumors

 a, Kruskal-Wallis test; b, Chi-squared test.
 If the expected value in a cell was less than 5, Fisher’s exact test was performed.
 LCH, Langerhans cell histiocytosis; IQR, interquartile range.

-Of the 39 cases, 51% were primary bone tumors (OS 28.2% and Ewing sarcoma 23.1%) while 18% were soft tissue tumors and 21% LCH and 10% other tumors (Table 2, Figure 14).
+Of the 39 cases, 51% were primary bone tumors (OS 28.2% and Ewing sarcoma 23.1%) while 18% were LCH and 21% soft tissue tumors and 10% other tumors (Table 2, Figure 14).
 There were no statistically significant differences in age or sex depending on the type of tumor diagnosed.
 Multifocal bone lesions were present in 7.6% of the cases.
 Among those with primary bone tumors, in 46.8% long bones of the extremities were involved, with the femur being the most affected one (25% of bone lesions and 20.5% of the total).
 Of the 71 studies, 5 (12.8%) showed metastases at the initial diagnosis, three presented lymph node involvement, one with local infiltration, and one with pulmonary metastasis.
 During follow-up, two cases with distant metastases were diagnosed.
 The different locations are summarized in Table 3.

 Table 3